The Mystery of Architects’ Fees: What You Need to Know

 • Coordinating around what stays and what changes

 As a result, standard percentage fees for extensions or alterations commonly range from 8% to 18% of the Cost of Works, depending on complexity and scope.
+This is assuming the architect is taking the project from concept through to completion on site, otherwise known as full architectural services as opposed to partial architectural services.

 You’ll also find that percentage fees vary between practices based on what services are included.